monsoonmaelstrom/book2/book2.md

 Halfway through my second plate of food, Amelia, Giorgi, and Henry return.

 “Hazel!”
-Amelia practically squeals, sounding a lot more thrilled to see me that I would have expected.
+Amelia practically squeals, sounding a lot more thrilled to see me than I would have expected.
 “You’re alive!”

 “I’m alive,” I confirm again.